MaxxwellW/osTicket-Prerequisites-and-Installation/README.md

 - extract zip files from Doc
 - Attempt to launch through various steps of coniguration

-- Will have to use control panel to attempt to launch osTicket
+- Will have to use control panel and file explorer to ensure success

   - https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD to be downloaded and extracted